Thewinterpilot/configs/README.md

 **I will attempt to keep the main branch stable (no promises tho) but the working branch can be considered unstable and very well may be completely nonfunctional**

-this config is now flake based but only so I can use different types of packages (stable or unstable) for different individual packages instead of system wide
+this config is now flake based but only so I can use different types of packages (stable or unstable) for different individual packages instead of system wide it is also now modular so I can run it on different systems with only a few minutes of setup. its nice I like it

 #### Things I'm using & why